linux-cultist/venv-selector.nvim/docs/API.md

   -- special-case logic for poetry projects end
 ```

 <br>

+<a id="workspace_paths"></a>
-### vs.workspace_paths()
+### 🧭 vs.workspace_paths()
 - Signature: `vs.workspace_paths()` -> `string[]`
-- Returns: Array of workspace root strings detected via LSP for the current workspace/project in the active buffer.
+- Returns: Array of workspace root strings detected via LSP for the active buffer/project.
-- Purpose: Use when constructing searches that reference workspace roots (e.g. templates using `$WORKSPACE_PATH`).
+- Purpose: Useful when constructing searches that reference workspace roots (templates that use `$WORKSPACE_PATH`).
 - Notes:
-  - If no LSP is active or the LSP cant detect a workspace, an empty array is returned.
+  - This relies on attached LSP clients.
+If no LSP is active or no workspace is detected, the function returns an empty array.

 <br>

+<a id="cwd"></a>
-### vs.cwd()
+### 📁 vs.cwd()
 - Signature: `vs.cwd()` -> `string`
 - Returns: Current Neovim working directory (equivalent to `vim.fn.getcwd()`).
-Usually the directory where you start neovim from, but can be changed.
-- Purpose: Useful in custom search templates or for status displays.
+- Purpose: Use in custom search templates or status displays when a global working directory is needed.

 <br>

+<a id="file_dir"></a>
-### vs.file_dir()
+### 📂 vs.file_dir()
 - Signature: `vs.file_dir()` -> `string | nil`
-- Returns: Directory of the current buffer's file (or `nil` when buffer has no file).
+- Returns: Directory of the current buffer's file (or `nil` if the buffer has no file).
-- Purpose: Useful for file-local searches that use `$FILE_DIR`.
+- Purpose: Useful for file-local searches that use `$FILE_DIR` or for context-aware logic specific to the file's location.

 <br>

+<a id="activate_from_path"></a>
-### vs.activate_from_path(python_path, env_type?)
+### ⚡ vs.activate_from_path(python_path, env_type?)
 - Signature: `vs.activate_from_path(python_path, env_type?)`
 - Parameters:
-  - `python_path` (string) — Full path to a Python interpreter (typically a venv's `bin/python` or `Scripts\python.exe`).
+  - `python_path` (string): Full path to a Python interpreter (typically a venv's `bin/python` or `Scripts\python.exe`).
-  - `env_type` (optional string) — One of `"venv" | "conda" | "uv"`.
+  - `env_type` (optional string): One of `"venv" | "conda" | "uv"`.
 If omitted, the plugin attempts to infer the type.
-- Purpose: Programmatically activate a virtual environment by passing the interpreter path directly (bypasses the interactive picker).
+- Purpose: Programmatically activate a virtual environment by passing the interpreter path directly.
+This bypasses the interactive picker and applies the same activation logic the plugin uses for selected entries.
+- Buffer scope: Activation applies to the current buffer/project context (the plugin tracks activation state per project/buffer).
 - Important:
-  - This is intended for virtualenv-like interpreters.
-Passing a system Python or an unrelated interpreter may result in incorrect environment variable settings (for example, setting `VIRTUAL_ENV` for a non-venv path).
+  - Intended for virtualenv-like interpreters.
+Passing a system Python or arbitrary interpreter may lead to incorrect env var behavior (`VIRTUAL_ENV` set incorrectly).
-  - Use `env_type` when activating conda-style environments so the plugin sets `CONDA_PREFIX` instead of `VIRTUAL_ENV`.
+  - Provide `env_type = "conda"` for conda-style environments so the plugin sets `CONDA_PREFIX` instead of `VIRTUAL_ENV`.
 - Example:
 ```lua
 require("venv-selector").activate_from_path("/home/you/.local/share/venvs/myproject/bin/python", "venv")